NewAlexandria/leadership_readme/ticketing-best-practices.md

 > If your team resists agile estimation and story pointing, lead them through the exercise without actually getting to story points (poker, or otherwise).
 Try to keep a note card of the ratios between cards they groom — the proportion of 1,2,3,5s for a given timebox.
 It will give you coefficients for comparing timeboxes and forming a better average of velocity.

+Also for clarity, this risk sizing / bucketing is different from '[risk storming](https://riskstorming.com/)' which is an addendum technique to storymapping and strategic-level roadmapping.

 ### Some Queries